 When your chronic pain fails to respond to conventional medical care, you may find relief from one of today’s most innovative technologies, a spinal cord stimulator.
-The experts at the Pain Institute of Southern Arizona complete a thorough evaluation and trial to determine if you’re a good candidate for spinal cord stimulation, then implant the device for long-term pain relief.
-To learn more about spinal cord stimulators, call one of the offices throughout Tucson, Oro Valley, Green Valley, Safford, Benson and Willcox, Arizona, or schedule an appointment online.
+The Pain Institute of Southern Arizona in Tucson, Oro Valley, and Green Valley, Arizona, completes a thorough evaluation to determine if you’re a good candidate for spinal cord stimulation, then implant the device for long-term pain relief.
+You can also visit Regional Pain Institute in Apache Junction, San Tan Valley, and Gilbert, Arizona, a division of the Pain Institute of Southern Arizona.
+To learn more about spinal cord stimulators, call or schedule an appointment online.

 Spinal cord stimulators use mild electrical impulses to block or mask the pain signals transmitted by nerves.
 When any part of your body is in pain, sensory nerves pick up the message and transmit it to your brain.
 You only feel the pain after your brain receives and interprets the message.